 Desktop computer is a type of microcomputer.
-A desktop computer has a keyboard for input data, a memory, different types of drives, such as, CD drive, hard drive, etc. A desktop computer is mainly used at home and office applications.
+A desktop computer has a keyboard for input data, a LCD or CRT monitor to display information and Central processing unit tower contains storage, memory, different types of drives, such as, CD drive, hard drive, etc. A desktop computer is mainly used at home and office applications.